 - Education and training for posure, safe technique, and activity modifications

-Trust your spine and musculoskeletal expert at Axes Physical Therapy to identify the sciatica treatment modalities you would benefit from most and act as an integral player in your larger healthcare team to help you manage your sciatica symptoms, alleviate the underlying irritation of your sciatic nerve, and reclaim the strength, flexibility, and full range of motion of a healthy individual.
-Speak to a physical therapist in St. George, MO now to explore your sciatica treatment options, including a quality, tailored physical therapy plan.
+Trust your spine and musculoskeletal expert at Axes Physical Therapy to identify the sciatica treatment modalities best for you and act as an integral player in your larger healthcare team to help you manage your sciatica symptoms, alleviate the underlying irritation of your sciatic nerve, and reclaim the strength, flexibility, and full range of motion of a healthy individual.
+Speak to a physical therapist in St. George, MO now to learn about your sciatica treatment options, including a quality, tailored physical therapy plan.

 Get Relief for your Sciatica in St. George, MO Now

-When the excruciating pain and infuriating limitations of sciatica prevent you from the life you want and the activities you enjoy, find a trustworthy sciatica treatment provider right away.
-Receiving prompt and proven physical therapy for your sciatica in the St. George, MO area can free you from the pain and return you to optimal mobility.
+When the harrowing pain and insurmountable limitations of sciatica get in the way of doing the activities that are important to you, seek quality care for your sciatica right away.
+Receiving prompt and personalized physical therapy for your sciatica in the St. George, MO area can relieve your pain and return you to optimal mobility.

-Access convenient, effective sciatica treatment from Axes Physical Therapy near St. George, MO today.
-Our fifteen Missouri physical therapy locations make it easy for you to get the care you need.
+Axes Physical Therapy offers accessible, convenient, and proven sciatica treatment near St. George, MO.
+Our fifteen Missouri physical therapy locations make it easy for you to get quality care.
 Find the location nearest you or request an appointment online right now.